FREQUENTLY ASKED QUESTIONS

 Congressional's Extended Hours Program (EHP) is available in the morning from 7:00-8:15 am and in the afternoon from 3:30 to 6:00 pm.
 We do not provide transportation for children who are in EHP.

 Congressional School is committed to accepting and enrolling a well-qualified and diverse student body.
 To that end, we make every effort to ensure that motivated, talented, well-rounded students have the opportunity to receive an education at Congressional, regardless of cost.

 Financial aid decisions are made independently from admissions decisions.
 Financial aid is based solely on demonstrated need as determined by our Financial Aid Committee, which relies on the analysis provided by the School and Student Services for Financial Aid (http://sssbynais.org/parents) as well as the availability of funds and the number of applicants for financial aid.
-Financial aid is available beginning with Kindergarten (5-year olds).
+Financial aid is available beginning in our Preschool classes.

 We know that financing an independent school education can be a difficult process, and we would like to help in any way we can.
-For any questions concerning financial aid, tuition or payment plans, please do not hesitate to call our Director of Admission and Financial Aid, Gretchen Herbst: 703-533-1064.
+For any questions concerning financial aid, tuition or payment plans, please do not hesitate to call our Interim Director of Admission and Financial Aid, Rachel Douglass: 703-533-1064.

 Early Childhood hours are from 7:00 am to 6:00 pm.